Often I’m asked: how can you meal prep without food going bad? As well as many other questions related to storing and reheating food.

 If you had concerns about meal prep before reading this post, I hope all this information helps, and that you can begin your meal prep journey today!

 If you want to learn more about meal prep and want to get started, check out my meal prep guide below.

 I also post recipes which are designed to help keep your diet on autopilot and help give you fresh ideas for your next work lunch or dinner.

-Most recipes I post are designed to be balanced, and although I do not follow a specific diet, there is enough variety to filter low-carb recipes or vegetarian recipes.
+Most recipes I post are designed to be balanced (in terms of macronutrients), and although I do not follow a specific diet, there is enough variety to filter low-carb recipes or vegetarian recipes.

 If you are new to meal prep, my advice is to focus on your own goal, pick recipes for the week ahead, write a shopping list of the ingredients you need, buy some meal prep containers and start cooking!